The challenges of traditional kitchen design

 Thirdly, designers, particularly interior designers, are simply not being trained to design traditional joinery, and most don’t have the experience.
 Interior design courses (such as the KLC Diploma and BA (Hons)) have to cover huge subject areas and they simply cannot afford to specialise on the specifics of traditional joinery.
 So they don’t offer it.
 To design something well you really need to know how to make it first, and furniture making is sadly not covered in their syllabus either.
 It’s too big and too specialist a subject.

-Artichoke’s value is in our years of experience in bespoke kitchen and joinery design; these skills have been learned through 25 years, day in day out, designing, making and fitting work into country houses, making mistakes and learning from them.
-A recent Country Life Magazine article about us put it well, describing us as bridging the design void that exists between architects, interior designers and specialist joiners.
+Artichoke’s value is in our years of experience in bespoke kitchen and joinery design; these skills have been learned through 30 years, day in day out, designing, making and fitting work into country houses, making mistakes and learning from them.
+Country Life Magazine puts it well, describing us as bridging the design void that exists between architects, interior designers and specialist joiners.

 It’s a tremendously exciting and humbling position to be in.